 iv. by lobbying – themselves and/or through city networks – for enhanced awareness of disaster risk reduction;

-b. to adopt an integrated approach to the issues of disaster risk reduction and climate change adaptation and mitigation (transport, communication, housing, urban green spaces, water and electricity supply, waste removal systems, food production, etc) and other non-climate related issues such as demographic impacts.
+b. adopt an integrated approach to the issues of disaster risk reduction and climate change adaptation and mitigation (transport, communication, housing, urban green spaces, water and electricity supply, waste removal systems, food production, etc.) and other non-climate related issues such as demographic impacts.
 The vision of a resilient city has to be a cross-cutting one, addressing quality of life, and be embedded within sustainability criteria;

-c. to boost their capacity in terms of building resilience to climate change and natural disasters, disaster risk management and climate change adaptation;
+c. boost their capacity in terms of building resilience to climate change and natural disasters, disaster risk management and climate change adaptation;

-d. to draw up and implement strategic programmes and action plans based on the integrated management system described in the explanatory memorandum.
+d. draw up and implement strategic programmes and action plans based on the integrated management system described in the explanatory memorandum.